Brink-Software/Ibis.Dataservice.Demo/README.md

 ![image](https://user-images.githubusercontent.com/30176581/153437030-6b6f2a9a-f437-4db0-965d-f39f568188d3.png)

 - *Accept*: Optional.
-ERP API supports “application/json” en “application/xml”
+ERP API supports “application/json” en “application/xml”.
 - *Authorization*: A bearer token with the value specified in the "token" field in the notification.
 - *Ocp-Apim-Subscription-Key*: De API key needed to access the ERP API.
 This key is provided by Brink.

+## How to use
+1. Get your subscription API key and paste it in the box "API key".
+2. Trigger your notification (see below Postman collection) to be sent to the "notifications" endpoint from your web app.
+Example: https://<mywebappdomain>/notifications.
+3. Notifications will appear as Json text under "Notificaties".
+4. Press the "Bestanden Ophalen" button which appears under the notification object.
+5. See the retrieved file under the column "Bestand".
+6. If desired, the file can be requested as Json if the checkbox "Haal bestand op als JSON" is checked.

-## Postman collection
+# Postman collection
 In this repository is included a postman collection to test the Brink ERP API as well as the demo web app.
 This collection contains 2 requests:

 * **Trigger Notification**: POST request to an API endpoint that generates and sends a test notification to an endpoint specified in the body of the request.